-Change of benefit terms - In 2016 and 2015, there were no changes to the benefit terms.
+Change of benefit terms - In 2017, there were no changes to the benefit terms.

-Changes in assumptions - In 2016, the discount rate changed from 7.50% (net of administrative expenses in 2014) to 7.65% as of June 30, 2015 measurement date to correct adjustments which previously reduced the discount rate for administrative expenses.
+Changes in assumptions - In 2017, there were no changes to the benefit terms.
+In 2016, the discount rate changed from 7.50% (net of administrative expenses in 2014) to 7.65% as of June 30, 2015 measurement date to correct adjustments which previously reduced the discount rate for administrative expenses.
 There were no changes in assumptions during the measurement period ended June 30, 2014.

-^{}Fiscal Year 2015 was the first year of implementation, therefore only two years are shown.
+^{}Fiscal Year 2015 was the first year of implementation, therefore only three years are shown.